Jo Johnson criticizes previous governments for legacy of poor university finances - ExBulletin

 Updated analysis suggests that up to three-quarters of the sector will be in deficit next year, suggesting conditions are deteriorating extremely quickly.

-Like (her), I welcome the government's decision to increase fees in line with inflation for the next financial year, it is an important step.
+Like (her), I welcome the government's decision to increase taxes in line with inflation for the next financial year, it is an important step.

+The Conservative colleague added: Obviously it's a shame it's taken so long, it's a shame the sector has seen almost a decade, as (she) said, of erosion in real terms of undergraduate tuition revenue, but I am happy with this decision. was finally taken.

-It is a real abdication of responsibility on the part of the most recent governments to let this issue drift like this.
+It was a real abdication of responsibility on the part of the most recent governments to let this issue drift like this.

 This is no way to ensure certainty in the institutions essential to our success as a knowledge economy.

-This has led to unnecessary job cuts, program closures and… an increased reliance on volatile income from international students, however welcome they may be.
+This has led to unnecessary job cuts, program closures, and an increased reliance on volatile earnings from international students, however welcome they may be.

 Last week, the government announced it would increase the tuition fee cap for full-time students by 285, to 9,535.